 Slow motion is another new feature the QooCam has that the GoPro lacks.
 The Max is limited to 30fps at 5.6K whereas the QooCam can shoot 4K video at 120fps.
 While the 4K resolution will be noticeably lower quality, the addition of super slow motion makes for a wonderful combination.
 One saving grace for the GoPro MAx is its Hero Mode which allows you to shoot with just one lens like a normal GoPro action camera, this mode also features stabilization and is a great way to mix traditional video with 360 video.

 When it comes to photography the story is similar.
 The QooCam offers 30mp photos in RAW and RAW+ whereas the GoPro can only muster 16.6mp with no RAW option.
-Both cameras have a panorama option that shoots wide angle panoramas in a single shot.back to menu ↑
+Both cameras have a panorama option that shoots wide angle panoramas in a single shot.
+The QooCam is actually shaping up to be the best 360 camera for photography and Kandao have an excellent reputation in this field.
+The only other camera that comes close is the Ricoh Theta Z1 which also features larger sensors.back to menu ↑

 To GoPro Max was released with a range of software options.
 Firstly the App, which allows you to automatically create videos using the clips you shoot with, where you can reframe your 5K video into a 1080p quickly and easily.
 The desktop software allows you to do the same thing on a laptop but with more export options.
 If you are a Premiere Pro user you’ll also be able to use the reframe plugin to intuitively re-frame video.
 Using this software you can create some really awesome footage.